SURFBOARDS FOR BEGINNERS

 HOW TO PICK A SUITABLE BEGINNER SURF BOARD

-Now that you’ve had your first surfing lessons and have decided to continue your surfing career, how do you go about buying your first surfboard?
+Now that you’ve had your first surfing lessons and have decided to continue your surfing career, how do you go about buying your first surfboards for beginners?
 How do you decide on what to buy?

 You might get objective advice from some staff at the surf shop, but there are those who’re ready to sell anything to you, just to get their commission… or you might end up with a salesperson that knows next to nothing about surfing.